AndreaMercanti/IMDb-review-crawler/README.md

 `pip install scrapy sqlalchemy pymysql`

 ### Create the db and the dba
-Log in the mysql cli with root user and create the database and the user admin for it:
+Log in the mysql cli with root user and create the database and the user admin for it as so:

 `CREATE SCHEMA rs_db;`